 The Manchurian

-Candidate has a pace that’s both tasteful and gentle.
-It keeps you on the
+Candidate has a pace that’s both tasteful and gentle, although at times some scenes drag longer than they should.
+The movie keeps you on the

 edge of your seat, then spins you out of sync when unexpected and often

-unexplainable scenes pop up.
+unexplainable scenes popping up, which to me were unnecessarily disorienting, making it hard to follow at times.
 But just as quickly, the events pull you back in,

 masterfully and surreally, as you wait to see how everything connects.
 The film